neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 - Add minimal detail where needed.
 Imply what might be there.
 ![Mapping of fidelity](https://raw.githubusercontent.com/neileverette/Golden-Flows/main/rca-story.png)

-### Map The Story – The Core Steps In The Journey
+### Map the story – Illustrate the core steps in the journey
 - Lay out the essential sequence from start to completion.
 - Keep it broad—this is shaping logic, not UI.
 - ![Mapping of fidelity](https://raw.githubusercontent.com/neileverette/Golden-Flows/main/flow.png)

-### Create Minimal Key Frames
+### Create minimal key frames
+- Just the critical ones on the primary journey
+- More at this point does not equate to better
 - Turn the steps into rough wireframes.
 - Highlight only what matters; Greek or block everything else.
+- Use content, color and boldness ( font, line weight and color ) to direct user attention
+- If its not crucial, leverage skeletons
+- Black and white.
+Use color to direct user attention.
+Otherwise color becomes additional noise.
-- Use implied elements to avoid unnecessary detail that could distract stakeholders.
+- Use implied content to avoid unnecessary detail that could distract stakeholders.
 ![Mapping of fidelity](https://raw.githubusercontent.com/neileverette/Golden-Flows/main/golden-flow.png)

 ### Run Multiple Iterations.
 Refine.
 Repeat